w3c/wai-cognitive/content/index.md

 * how it helps when applied
 * examples

-[Making Content Usable for People with Cognitive and Learning Disabilities](https://www.w3.org/TR/coga-usable/) (“Content Usable”) is a much long document.
+[Making Content Usable for People with Cognitive and Learning Disabilities](https://www.w3.org/TR/coga-usable/) (“Content Usable”) is a much longer document.
 It is an informative Working Group Note (not a W3C standard).
 It includes:
 * aims and objectives for usable content
 * design patterns (ways) to make content usable _(these are the same as in [Cognitive Accessibility Guidance](/WCAG2/supplemental/#cognitiveaccessibilityguidance) linked above)_
 * including users in design and testing activities